 That’s right: JUST ONE BENEFIT!
 Agencies use so many tricks to get it down to the ONE THING.
 Examples of this could be a postcard or a bumper sticker, or silly questions like “what would you say to get someone to marry you” or say in an elevator.

-My favourite is to get people to stand up on a chair and “SHOUT FROM THE MOUNTAIN” what your benefit is.
+My favorite is to get people to stand up on a chair and “SHOUT FROM THE MOUNTAIN” what your benefit is.
 It forces you to want to scream just ONE THING about your brand—keep it simple.
 You can’t scream a long sentence.

 And if you are into math, another way to look at this is through a simple function, where the probability of success (P) is directly linked to the inverse of the numbers of messages (M) you have in your ad: P = 1 divided by 1 to the power of M. My guess is that if you find this last formula motivating, maybe marketing isn’t for you.